intel/intel-extension-for-pytorch/examples/cpu/serving/triton/README.md

-# Serving BERT models with Triton Server and Intel® Extension for PyTorch optimizations
+# Serving BERT models with Triton Server and Intel® Extension for PyTorch optimizations (Deprecated)

 ## Description
 This sample provide code to integrate Intel® Extension for PyTorch with Triton Inference Server framework.
 This project provides custom Python backend for Intel® Extension for PyTorch and additional dynamic batching algorithm to improve the performance.
 This code can be used as performance benchmark for Bert-Base and Bert-Large models.